Cost Of Home Ownership Versus Its Benefits And Rewards

-- For FHA Loans, you need a minimum of 3.5% down payment to purchase a home with a FHA Loan.
+- For FHA Loans, buyers need a minimum of 3.5% down payment to purchase a home with a FHA Loan

-- The down payment on FHA Loans can be 100% gifted by a family member.
+- The down payment on FHA Home Loans can be 100% gifted by a family member

-- In the event if the home seller will only give a limited amount or no sellers concessions, the mortgage lender can give the home buyer a lender’s credit towards closing costs.
+- In the event if the home seller will only give a limited amount or no sellers concessions, lenders can offer lender’s credit towards closing costs

-- The reason Fannie Mae institute the 3% down payment conventional loan program for first time home buyers is to compete with FHA’s 3.5% down payment home purchase mortgage loan program.
+- The reason Fannie Mae institute the 3% down payment conventional loan program for first time home buyers is to compete with FHA’s 3.5% down payment requirement

 - First time home buyers with at least a 620 FICO credit score can now qualify for a 3% down payment conventional loan on a home purchase.